bullet

 Many unexplored cliffs are just waiting to be discovered.
 So, if you’ve ever dreamed of being the first person to go up a new climbing route, then read on.

 The top of many of the mountains in Phang Nga Province reveal breathtaking scenery.
 From the tops of some mountains, you’ll see world famous Phang Nga Bay.
+See some more rock climbing images from Koh Yao Noi here.
 From other sides you’ll see the lush valley that lies to the north of the ridge of mountains that traverse east and west.
 Therefore, we concentrate on alpine-style climbing with the goal of not only enjoying the climbing, but to see what's on the top and over the other side.

 Limestone can be difficult rock for placing traditional protection.
 Some rock can break easily and even strong-looking rock can conceal a layer of softer rock behind it.
 Therefore, it is imperative that all precautions be taken when approaching a new route.